 Part of the Community Wellbeing Strategy, the Horowhenua District Council Youth Action Plan 2016-2019 lays out key objectives for Youth Development over the next 3 years.
 Read more on our Youth pages.

-HDC are committed to ensuring access to essential services and programs for all residents.
-On these pages you can read about our Disability Action Plan and can access links to local Health Services.
+Horowhenua District Council is committed to ensuring access to essential services and programs for all residents.
+On these pages you can read about our Horowhenua Access and Inclusion Plan and access links to local Health Services.

 Horowhenua District Council’s Long Term Plan 2012 - 2022 (LTP) includes education as one of the community outcomes for our District.
 You can find out more about Education Horowhenua on these pages.